-"There were so many chances for people to intervene."
-Survivor
+The following is a quote from a survivor: "There were so many chances for people to intervene."

-"I caught a shoplifter with her hand in my customer's handbag.
+The following is a quote from a local business owner: "I caught a shoplifter with her hand in my customer's handbag.
 Then I saw two huge men glaring at her once she was caught and I saw the fear in her eyes.
-I then knew she was a victim and my thoughts turned from anger" Local Business Owner
+I then knew she was a victim and my thoughts turned from anger."

-Victim/survivors are supported to overcome barriers and know the support that is available for them.
+Victims and survivors are supported to overcome barriers and know the support that is available for them.

-- Learn the signs of modern slavery: www.modernslaveryhelpline.org/about/spot-the-signs - Call 999 in an emergency - Call the Modern Slavery Helpline for advice and support or to report suspicions 0800 121 700
+- Learn the signs of modern slavery

+- Call 999 in an emergency

+- Call the Modern Slavery Helpline for advice and support or to report suspicions 08000 121 700